 This is a very tidy install and most people don’t even notice there is a dash cam installed.

 Running Dash Cam Wiring Power 12v:

-The dashcam supple 12v cable was run through the ceiling headliner cover mat and down the right of the driver’s pillar.
+The dashcam supple 12v cable was run through the ceiling headliner cover mat and down the right of the driver’s pillar garnish.
 This required pulling apart both the pillar and roof covers a little to pass the cable through.

-The manual will give you hints on how to remove tour trim pillars and repair car headliner.
+The manual will give you hints on how to remove your trim pillars and repair car headliner.

 Next, I needed power 12v for the car cam.
-This is so when the car starts the dashcam will start-up automatically.
+This is so that when the car starts the dashcam will start up automatically.

 Dash Cam Setting up auto on power:

 You can set up the Itronics 100HD camera to be always on, and trigger recording on movement, but it will deplete your battery after a few days if you don’t use the car.
 So we do not recommend this unless you use the car every day.
 A simple method for auto-on is to splice it into the radio/cd player aux circuit.
 So when you start the car the dash cm starts up as well.